 Winks plays the same no matter what game it is, and was never likely to let the occasion get to him.
 He is what England have been missing in the middle of the park, someone who’s first thought is to see if he can play a creative and positive pass through the lines.

-Winks is constantly receiving the ball on the half turn and is more ‘Spanish’ in terms of his playing style than English.
-He’s is an expert at knowing when to pass, dribble, quicken the play or slow it down and should be made a regular in Gareth Southgate’s starting 11.
+Winks is constantly receiving the ball on the half turn and is becoming an expert at knowing when to pass, dribble, quicken the play or slow it down and could be a regular in Southgate’s starting XI.

 England don’t have an ideology.
 There is a distinct lack of style and set system whenever England play, which is in stark contract to the likes of Spain and Germany.
 What England must do therefore is find an identity and that should be to prioritise a more direct, counter attacking style of play.

 Trying to dominate the ball against sides such as Spain, Germany, France and Brazil simply won’t work.
-Southgate should be preparing his side to play a more direct, counter attacking style if they want to have any chance against the best nations in the world.
+Southgate should prepare his side to play a more direct, counter attacking style if they want to have any chance against the best nations in the world.

 Alli doesn’t work in this setup